cfreer/PerfectTeam/reports/weekly_status_report_2.md

 #### Plans and Goals
 - Begin harcoding the frontend in ReactJS
-- Work alongside backedend to implement changes in design as seen fit
+- Work alongside backend to implement changes in design as seen fit

 ### 2. Amanda
 #### Goals From Last Week